PedroCanteiro/Showcase/README.md

 TrendSurfer: My Trading Algorithm automated into an EA for the Metatrader5 Platform.

-Portfolio: My personal investment portfolio based on the energy sector and commodities.
+Portfolio: My personal investment portfolio focused on the energy sectors and commodities.